rathumbel/Techsoup-Sewik-Project/README.md

 4. Options "Rodzaj zdarzenia", "Ulica", and "Miejscowość" can be selected but aren't necessary.
 5. Select parties of interest involved in the accidents
 6. Press "Wyświetl"

+# Unit Tests

+We prepared unit tests to check if the backend works correctly.
+The code can be found in AccidentControllerTest.java